addas3/game-hangman/README.md

 Overall, I manually tested the game by playing it multiple times and verifying that it functioned correctly according to the rules and gameplay.

+### Bugs

+### Solved Bugs

+* Player was able to put numbers also for guessing the word.
+I fixed it by adding guess.isalpha() so incase the player input number will get error saying "Invalid input.
+Please enter a letter."
+* The game was not running and I discover it was because my indication for game.play() was not right.
+I fixed it and it started working

+### Remaining Bugs

+* No bugs remaining

+### Validator Testing

+* PEP8
+  * Few errors was there but I managed it to fix it.
+Now no errors were returned from pep8ci.herokuapp.com

+### Deployment

+This project was deoplyed using Code Institut's mock terminal for Heroku

+* Steps for deployment:
+    * Fork or clone this repository
+    * Create a new Heroku app
+    * Set the buildbacks to Python and NodeJS in that order
+    * Link the Heroku app to the repository
+    * Click on Deploy

+### Credits

+* Code Institute for the deployment terminal
+* Code Institute Love Sandwishes Project for inspiration and practice
+* Code Institute Battleship Game Project for inspiration and practice